 Even the widow of the victim after reviewing the evidence believes Herman and Albert’s trials were unfair, has grave doubts about their guilt, and is calling upon officials to find the real killer.

 Herman’s conviction was finally overturned in October of 2013 by a Federal Judge.
 Although his trial was riddled with evidence of prosecutorial misconduct and other constitutional violations, it was the systematic exclusion of women from his jury in violation of the 14th Amendment that freed him.
 Unfortunately he was released in the late stages of advanced liver cancer and only experienced 3 days of freedom.
 Sadly for Herman, justice delayed was justice denied.

-In February 2015, after losing a bitter two-year appeals court battle to have the conviction reinstated, the State of Louisiana has begun to take the first steps towards retrying Albert for a third time.
+In February 2015, after losing a bitter two-year appeals court battle to have the conviction reinstated, the State of Louisiana took the first steps towards retrying Albert for a third time.

 Over a decade ago Herman, Albert and Robert filed a civil lawsuit challenging the inhumane and increasingly pervasive practice of long-term solitary confinement.
 Magistrate Judge Dalby describes their almost four decades of solitary as “durations so far beyond the pale” she could not find “anything even remotely comparable in the annals of American jurisprudence.”
-The case, scheduled for a two-week trial beginning on June 2nd, 2014, will detail unconstitutionally cruel and unusual treatment and systematic due process violations at the hands of Louisiana officials.
+The case, scheduled for a two-week trial beginning this year, will detail unconstitutionally cruel and unusual treatment and systematic due process violations at the hands of Louisiana officials.